crmne/cluster-headache-tracker/README.md

 ## 🍕 Support the Project

-While Cluster Headache Tracker is free to use, your support helps keep it running and improving.
 If you find this tool valuable, please consider making a donation:

 [![Buy me a pizza](buymeapizza.png)](https://buymeacoffee.com/crmne)

-Your support is greatly appreciated and helps ensure the continued development and maintenance of this project.

 ## 🆘 Support